 How much competition will I face for a job?

 Competition for this position can be stiff as those already working in the accounting field gain experience and apply from within the company.
-For example, an employee who worked her way up from accounting clerk to accounts receivables supervisor or lead, might already have or later obtain a bachelor's degree and apply for the manager position when it is available.
-However, due to the projected job growth and the number of companies in the US with a need for accounting managers, landing a position is likely if you have the right experience, background and education.
+For example, an employee who worked their way up from accounting clerk to accounts receivables supervisor or lead, might already have or later obtain a bachelor's degree and apply for the manager position when it is available.
+However, due to the projected job growth and the number of companies in the US with a need for accounting managers, landing a position is likely if you have the right experience, background, and education.
 Most accounting management positions require a bachelor's degree, but if you can obtain your MBA it will give you a leg up on the competition.
 It will also put you ahead of the game when it comes to advancing your career to higher positions.